 In addition to competing with direct view displays, we also compete with microdisplay-based personal display technologies that have been developed by other companies.
 Our primary personal display competitors include DaeYang Co., Ltd., Ilixco Inc., MyVu Corporation (MyVu), Carl Zeiss, Inc. (Zeiss), 5DT Inc., eMagin Corporation (eMagin), Kopin Corporation (Kopin), Lumus Ltd. (Lumus) and Kaiser Electro Optics Inc. (Kaiser).
 Additionally, at recent technology exhibitions Sony and Brother International Corporation have demonstrated personal display glasses that look like sunglasses.
-Most of our microdisplay-based competingr microdisplay-based technologies entered the marketplace prior to us.
+Most of our microdisplay-based competitors have greater financial, marketing, distribution and technical resources than we do.
+Certain of these competing microdisplay-based technologies entered the marketplace prior to us.
 Moreover, our competitors may succeed in developing new microdisplay-based personal display technologies that are more affordable or have more or more desirable features than our technology.
 If our products are unable to capture a substantial portion of the personal display market, our business strategy may fail.